gdescalzo/Kubernetes/README.md

 - `K8s_install/Ubuntu_2204`: Contains detailed instructions and necessary images for installing Kubernetes on-premise on Ubuntu 22.04 systems.
 - `Sheet_sets`: Includes a cheat sheet with common Kubernetes commands to assist you in managing your cluster.
-- `Deployment_manifests`: A new directory containing YAML manifest files for setting up different Kubernetes deployments.
+- `Deployments`: A new directory containing YAML manifest files for setting up different Kubernetes deployments.

 ## What's Inside